JarkkoPar/Utility_AI_GDExtension/tutorial/Getting_started_with_Behaviour_Trees.md

  * The selector *ticks* (= runs the code) its child nodes one by one and checks if any of its child nodes succeeds.
 When one does, it stops ticking and returns *success* back to its parent node.
 If all fail, it returns back *failure* to its parent.
  * The sequence *ticks* its child nodes one by one until one of them fails or until it has ticked all its child nodes.
 If a child node fails, the sequence returns *failure* back to its parent.
 If all succeed, it returns back *success*.

 Both the selector and sequence return back *running* if a child node they tick returns back running.
 Handing the *running* state can vary between Behaviour Tree implementations.
 In Utility AI GDExtension the default is that during the next tick the tree continues ticking from the node that returned running until it either succeeds or fails.
-This can be changed by changing the node settings, though.
+This can be changed by editing the `reset_rule` property.

 There are also *decorator* nodes, which usually have only one child node.
-The **inverter** is a very common one, and it changes the return value of its child node to the opposite value (a *success* becomes a *failure* and a *failure* a *success*).
+The **inverter** is a very common one, and it changes the return value of its child node to the opposite value (a *success* becomes a *failure* and a *failure* a *success*; *running* stays as *running*).
 Other common decorator nodes are the **repeat until** node that repeats its child node until it either succeeds or fails, **cooldown** nodes run their child nodes and then allow it only to run after a certain cooldown period.

 > [!NOTE]
 > The *AlwaysSucceed* and *AlwaysFail* nodes are replaced by the **FixedResult** decorator node in Utility AI GDExtension, where you can choose what result the node always returns.

+### 3.3 Challenges with behaviour trees

+While behaviour trees are very good at choosing which tasks to execute at each moment, they aren't very good at handling (or visually representing) *states*.

+Moving between states is usually **cyclic**, meaning that you can transition between various states and even go back and forth between them.
+For instance, your AI can start in a *Patrol* state and transition to *Idle* or *Combat* states and back to *Patrol* state again.
+Behaviour Trees are **acyclic**.
+They start from the root node and then plummet down the tree, ticking the nodes, until they land on some task node.
+The task node may be within a branch that realizes the behaviour that can be associated with a *Patrol*, *Idle* or *Combat* state, but the tree itself is oblivious of this state.

+If you find yourself wanting to move between states while building your behaviour tree, you should read up on [**State Trees**](Getting_started_with_State_Trees.md) and consider implementing your logic there instead.

 ## 4. Utility enabled Behaviour Trees in Utility AI GDExtension